Nick Chubb: 2023 season

-On September 18, 2023, in a Week 2 game against the Steelers, Chubb suffered a serious injury to the same knee he injured in 2015.
-He was carted off the field and ruled out for the remainder of the game.
+During Week 2 against the Steelers, Chubb suffered a serious injury to the same knee he injured in 2015.
+Chubb was carted off the field and ruled out for the remainder of the game.
 Following the game, head coach Kevin Stefanski announced that Chubb would miss the remainder of the season.
 He was placed on injured reserve two days later.
 Chubb was later diagnosed with a torn MCL and a damaged ACL.

 2024 season

 Chubb began the 2024 season on the reserve/physically unable to perform (PUP) list, keeping him out for at least the first four games.

 Following Week 4, Chubb was designated for return to practice on October 2, opening his 21-day window to be activated to the active roster.
 He was activated prior to Week 7.
 On October 20, Chubb made his season debut at home against the Bengals and scored a rushing touchdown in his first game in 398 days.
 Against the Steelers in Week 12, Chubb rushed for 59 yards and two touchdowns, including the go-ahead touchdown with under a minute left as the Browns won 24–19.
-In Week 15's 21–7 loss against the Kansas City Chiefs, Chubb exited the game with a broken foot in the third quarter, ending his season.
-Chubb rushed 102 times for 332 yards and three touchdowns, and caught five receptions for 31 yards and a touchdown in eight games.
+During a Week 15 21–7 loss to the Kansas City Chiefs, Chubb exited the game with a broken foot in the third quarter, ending his season.

+Chubb finished the 2024 season with 102 carries for 332 yards and three touchdowns to go along with five receptions for 31 yards and a touchdown in eight games and starts.

 Chubb became a free agent following the season, finishing his Browns tenure ranked third in franchise history in rushing yards with 6,843, trailing only Jim Brown (12,312) and Leroy Kelly (7,274).

 Houston Texans

 On June 9, 2025, Chubb signed a one-year $2.5 million contract with the Houston Texans, with a max value of $5 million.
+He finished the season with 122 carries for 506 yards and three touchdowns to go along with 13 receptions for 67 yards in 15 games (including nine starts).

+On August 21, 2026, Chubb announced his retirement from the NFL.
+On September 25, 2026, he signed a one-day contract with the Cleveland Browns to retire as a Brown.